Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/big data strategies.md

 ## Strategy 2: process each tissue / slide separately

-It doesn't take too many slides before you can no longer fit the raw count matrix on even a generous EC2 instance.
+It doesn't take too many slides before you can no longer fit the raw count matrix into R.
 At this point, you're forced to work in batches.
 One good approach is to run fundamental analyses - e.g. QC, normalization, dimension reduction and cell typing - one sample at a time, saving your results to disk.